kmaaallen/simon-game/documentation/logic.md

 #### Game logic
 1) Game needs to link each number in the gameSequence to a specific coloured square<br>
 i.e 1 = red, 2 = yellow, 3 = green, 4 = blue.
-2) Game needs to call the function that 'lights up' that coloured square and 'sounds' that square's noise //SOUNDS TO BE ADDED STILL
+2) Game needs to call the function that 'lights up' that coloured square and 'sounds' that square's noise //SOUNDS TO BE TESTED STILL
 3) Game needs to move to the next item in the gameSequence array and trigger that colour function until the array is finished.
 All tested and passed, code added to gameUI.js and gameLogic.js files.
 #### User Interface
 1) Light class needs to be added to coloured square
-2) Sound needs to be played for relevant coloured square // SOUND CLIPS NOT ADDED YET
+2) Sound needs to be played for relevant coloured square // SOUND CLIPS TO BE TESTED
 3) Light class needs to be removed after interval of time
 4) There needs to be an interval between each colour in sequence flashing (i.e they go one after the other if sequence is longer than 1 item)
 All tested and passed, code added to gameUI.js and gameLogic.js files.